Why Penetration Testing?

 Network Penetration Testing

-Application Security Testing
+Application Penetration Testing

 Applications are typically your most public exposure point, which makes them at high risk of exposing sensitive information or allowing unauthorized access.
 These could be web applications, mobile applications for iOS, Android, or tablets, or even the APIs used to connect your various applications.

-Our Application Testing is based on the OWASP Top 10 guidance for web applications, mobile applications, and APIs, incorporated into our proprietary testing methodology.
+Our Application Security Testing is based on the OWASP Top 10 guidance for web applications, mobile applications, and APIs, incorporated into our proprietary testing methodology.
 It's important to determine if your app is a target due to application-layer vulnerabilities such as cross-site scripting or injection attacks, whether it's during or after development.
 You should perform App Security Testing at least once per year, or anytime there are significant changes or updates to the application.

 PCI DSS Penetration Testing